 - 1. The best way to contact me is via email. - 2.
 You should send class-related email using your University of Regina account only.
 This will ensure that spam filtering does not keep your email from getting to me. - 3.
 You should check UR Courses and your University email on a regular basis.
 Important announcements for this class will be made on UR Courses.
 Other announcements and direct communication will be via email. - 4.
 Students are expected to attend the lectures.
 If you must skip a lecture, it is your responsibility to find out from classmates what you missed. - 5.
-Although group discussions and study groups are encouraged, all assignments are to be completed individually.
+Although group discussions and study groups are encouraged, all assignments and project work are to be completed individually.
 Group discussions should be focused on general concepts, ideas, and lecture materials, and not the specifics of any assignment. - 6.
-Group work is permitted in the project, but must be limited to include only those in your documented group.

-7. Plagiarism and other forms of academic misconduct will not be tolerated.
-It is up to each student to understand the rules and regulations pertaining to this (Section 5.13 in the Undergraduate Calendar).
+Plagiarism and other forms of academic misconduct will not be tolerated.
+It is up to each student to understand the rules and regulations pertaining to this (see Academic Conduct and Misconduct in the Graduate Calendar).
 Be aware that not only is the act of copying the work of another considered plagiarism, so is the act of allowing another to copy your work.